pigne/teaching/_posts/WebDev1/2019-02-09-html5-basics.md

 ### Events Bubbling/Capturing

-When an event is fired, the DOM tree is traversed twice.
-First from the root to the element firing the element.
-Then from that element back to the root of the DOM.
+When an event is fired, the DOM tree is traversed twice :

-The first traversal from the root to the element is called _capturing_.
-The second traversal (from the element to the root) is called _bubbling_.
+- First from the root to the element firing the event : _capturing_
+- Then from that element back to the root of the DOM : _bubbling_

-An event, when registered, will be triggered during capturing or bubbling (bubbling by default) depending on the third parameter of the `addEventListener` method:
+An event, when registered, will be triggered during capturing or bubbling (bubbling by default) depending on the third parameter of the `addEventListener()` method:

 ```javascript
 otherElement.addEventListener( 'click', respondToClick , true); // use capture